noelmcloughlin/jetbrains-resharper-formula/README.rst

 jetbrains resharper
 ========

-Formula for latest ReSharper IDE from Jetbrains on Windows.
+Formula for latest ReSharper IDE from Jetbrains on Windows OS.

 .. note::